pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional.md

 ## ⚠️ Project Status

-Bi-directional contract Test is in **developer preview**, and currently supports pact files (consumer) and OpenAPI Specification (provider).
+Bi-Directional Contract Test is in **developer preview**, and currently supports pact files (consumer) and OpenAPI Specification (provider).
 If you'd like to know more about this feature, please [get in touch](mailto:hello@pactflow.io).

 ## High Level Roadmap